The Projects and Construction Review: Dispute Resolution in Construction Projects

 iv Dispute review boards

 The use of dispute review boards (DRBs) has become more prevalent.
-Indeed, in some more complex projects where there are multiple layers of significant legal exposure, more than one DRB may be in place, dealing with specific contractual relationships.
+Indeed, in some more complex projects where there are multiple layers of significant legal exposure, more than one DRB may be in place dealing with specific contractual relationships.
+In fact, most major international projects require DRBs, whether for Olympic stadium construction or infrastructure upgrades.
+Moreover, most major multilateral development banks now require the DRB to be in place before a project is funded.

 The DRB model can be whatever the parties want it to be.
 However, a typical model would look something like the following: